StackVista/stackstate-docs/use/checks-and-monitors/about-checks-and-monitors.md

 - a **metric chart** of the data that resulted in this health state being generated,
 - the Check function configuration utilized by this Check.

-The context menu of a Check result contains several useful shortcuts:
+The context menu of a Check result (...) contains several useful shortcuts:

-- **Edit** provides a way to change the configuration of a specific check,
+- **Edit** - change the configuration of a specific check.
-- **Delete** allows for a removal of the Check associated with this result panel.
+- **Delete** - remove the Check associated with this result panel.

 Both of the options above are disabled when in time-travelling mode - topology elements cannot be modified in the past.